closeio/making.close.com/_posts/2021-04-18-a-complex-select-refactor-with-downshift-js/index.md

 This presents challenges:

-1. We want to render items grouped nested under headings, and we want those groups to be collabsible.
+1. We want to render items nested under headings, and we want those groups to be collabsible.
 But if Downshift is to be trusted, **we need to render everything with single `.map`**.
 In fact, we _also_ need a flat markup structure to be compatible with
    [virtualization libraries](https://github.com/bvaughn/react-virtualized).
 1. The `highlightedIndex` is how Downshift tracks focus internally and enables